 Revenue Share Legacy Policy for HubSpot Solutions Partners

-This legacy policy page walks existing partners through the revenue share (commissions) changes announced at Partner Kickoff 2023.
+This legacy policy page guides existing partners through the revenue share (commissions) changes announced at Partner Kickoff 2023 and includes recent updates to how HubSpot will determine managed criteria on and after April 1, 2025 on an ongoing quarterly basis (see Ongoing Management).

 Revenue Share (Commissions) Legacy Policy